JakubGajewski/BikeWeather/README.md

 # BikeWeather

-This Java application is created to help cyclists with planning their trips!
+This Java application is created to help cyclists with planning their trips.

 We can check here if the outdoor conditions in chosen cities are good for outdoor activities.
-Application informs you about weather conditions and air pollution, and warns, if some dangers (like high air pollution level or thunderstorms) may appear.
+Application informs you about weather conditions and air pollution, and warns if some dangers (like high air pollution level or thunderstorms) may appear.

 API used in the application are OpenWeatherMap and Airly.

-It's multithreaded application, user's input starts new thread, which asks for JSON file, so user don't have to wait for it.
+It's multithreaded application, user's input starts a new thread, which asks for JSON file, so user doesn't have to wait for it.

 Design-patterns used in the application are:
 - Observer - MainController observs RestService, and is notified if we get some new informations;